-Why Is Sugar Addiction a Problem?
+Why Is Sugar Addiction A Problem?

-How Do People Develop a Sugar Addiction?
+How Do People Develop A Sugar Addiction?

-Signs of a Sugar Addiction
+Signs Of A Sugar Addiction

 Unlike many other substance use disorders or behavioral compulsions, sugar addiction is often easy to spot.
 The clearest signs of sugar addiction involve consumption of large amounts of food or drinks laden with sugar.
 The individual may eat constantly, eat to combat boredom, and become hyper and crash.
 They may even talk about craving sugar after stressful or irritating life experiences.

-Sugar Addiction and Emotional Eating
+Sugar Addiction And Emotional Eating

-Sugar Addiction and Binge Eating
+Sugar Addiction And Binge Eating

-Sugar Addiction and Anxiety
+Sugar Addiction And Anxiety

 Anxiety and sugar craving have a direct relationship.
 Eating disorders like binge eating or anorexia occur for underlying reasons.
-Often times, the person suffering such disorders is struggling for psychological and emotional reasons.
+Often times, the person suffering from such disorders is struggling for psychological and emotional reasons.
 Stress eating is common example of the relationship between eating disorders and anxiety, and sugar consumption is commonly associated with stress eating.

-Sugar Addiction and Alcoholism
+Sugar Addiction And Alcoholism

 Many who eliminate sugar from their diet find themselves experiencing withdrawal symptoms of irritability, fogginess, moodiness, and low energy.
 Since many struggling with sugar addiction have binged on sugary foods, withdrawal and cravings can be intense.
 Tragically, many choose to go back to eating sugary foods for the chemical release in the brain.
 A much better alternative is to do a dietary swap, whereby the sugar user exchanges unhealthy sweets for natural and healthy options to regain control.

-There Is Hope for You
+There Is Hope For You